Push back at the fear – 4 steps to save money this month

-Here’s 3 really easy tips that you can take action on today.
+Here are 4 really easy steps to save money that you can take action on today.
 If you take these actions today, you will see results in the long term.
-Really you will.
+Really, you will.

 What about seed catalogues?
 You will buy more seed and larger packages if the seed catalogues come to your house.
 When you are working at getting out of debt, you will spend less if you order your seeds online or buy them at the garden centre, rather than browsing through the glossy pages of the seed catalogues.

 These tips may not make a huge difference to you at first.
 But over the long haul, you’ll see a difference in your finances just by getting the magazines, and catalogues out of your home and by paying your bills on time.
-Give it a try and leave a comment and tell me how it worked for you.
+Give these steps to save money a try, leave a comment and tell me how it worked for you.

 Blessings on your homestead journey.